hugofpaiva/tqs-p1/README.md

 ## Details

-You can find all the details in the [Work Report] (./report/relatorio.pdf).
+You can find all the details in the [Work Report](./report/relatorio.pdf).
 Be aware, the Work Report was made in Portuguese.